-(d) Deliberate damage includes taking deliberate action to destroy or damage another's academic work or college property in order to gain an advantage for oneself or another.
+(d) Deliberate damage - Taking deliberate action to destroy or damage another's academic work or college property in order to gain an advantage for oneself or another.

 (e) Academic consequences for academic dishonesty or abetting in academic dishonesty may be imposed at the discretion of a faculty member up to and including a failing grade for the course.
 Students should refer to each faculty course syllabus.
 Further academic consequences may follow consistent with the provisions in any program handbook.
-Incidents of academic dishonesty may also be referred to the 5/05/2025 12:38 PM [3] NOT FOR FILING RDS-6366.1 student conduct officer for disciplinary action consistent with this chapter in addition to the academic consequences identified above.
+Incidents of academic dishonesty may also be referred to the student conduct officer for disciplinary action consistent with this chapter in addition to the academic consequences identified above.